 Choosing your wedding photographer is hard.

-There are so many great London wedding photographers out there to choose from, all of them with their own style and unique approach.
+There are so many great Edinburgh wedding photographers out there to choose from, all of them with their own style and unique approach.
 It can be pretty overwhelming!
 So how can you narrow things down and make sure you get what you want from your wedding photographer?

 Wait, what?
 The photos might be the main physical thing that you end up with after the wedding, but it's easy to forget that you're going to be a crucial part of the process of making them.